Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection

 \subsubsection{Face Detection}

 \textbf{WiderFace}.
 The model trained on the training subset of WiderFace are evaluated on both the validation and test subsets, and the multi-scale testing is also performed in a similar way as in \cite{Tang_2018_ECCV}.
 Comparisons with the state-of-the-art face detectors on WiderFace are shown in Fig. \ref{fig:wider}.
 It can be seen that the proposed CSP detector achieves competitive performance among the state-of-the-art face detectors across the three subsets, i.e. 90.7\% (Hard), 95.2\% (Medium) and 96.1\% (Easy) on validation subset, and 89.9\% (Hard), 94.4\% (Medium) and 94.9\% (Easy) on test subset.
-Note that most of these face detectors are anchor box based.
-Therefore, the results indicate a superiority of the proposed CSP detector when complex default anchor box design and anchor box matching strategies are abandoned.
+Note that most of these face detectors are anchor-box based.
+Therefore, the results indicate a superiority of the proposed CSP detector when complex default anchor-box design and anchor-box matching strategies are abandoned.